Dance in Australia: Ballet companies

-The Australian Ballet is the foremost classical ballet company in Australia.
-Its inaugural artistic director was the English-born dancer, teacher and repetiteur Dame Peggy van Praagh in 1962 and is today recognised as one of the world's major international ballet companies.
+The Australian Ballet was founded in 1962.
+It is the foremost classical ballet company in Australia, and is recognised as one of the world's major international ballet companies.
 It is based in Melbourne and performs works from the classical repertoire as well as contemporary works by major Australian and international choreographers.
-As of 2010, it was presenting approximately 200 performances in cities and regional areas around Australia each year as well as international tours.
-Regular venues include: the Arts Centre Melbourne, Sydney Opera House, Sydney Theatre, Adelaide Festival Centre and Queensland Performing Arts Centre.
-Robert Helpmann is among Australia's best-known ballerinos.
+As of 2010, the Australian Ballet presented approximately 200 performances in cities and regional areas around Australia each year as well as on international tours.
+Regular venues include the Arts Centre Melbourne, Sydney Opera House, Sydney Theatre, Adelaide Festival Centre and Queensland Performing Arts Centre.